RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/index.md

 ## Save your project { .save }

 ## Challenge: Improved gravity {.challenge}
-There's one other small bug in your game: gravity doesn't pull your character downwards if _any_ part of it is touching a blue platform - even it's head!
+There's one other small bug in your game: gravity doesn't pull your character downwards if _any_ part of it is touching a blue platform - even its head!
 You can test this out by climbing most of the way up a ladder and then moving to the left.

 ![screenshot](images/dodge-gravity-bug.png)